yk-liu/yk-liu.github.io/_posts/2018-12-09-Shadowsocks-with-DIgital-Ocean/2018-12-09-Shadowsocks-with-DIgital-Ocean.md

 mathjax: false
 ---

 Digital Ocean is a cheap-for-someone-has-a-.edu-mail (free 50\$ on GitHub Student Pack) service for online calculations.
 It can also be used as a VPN providing encryption for your data, for it comes with a 1 TB outbound data transfer.
 Here are my setups.
-I chose the cheapest option of my droplet (5\$/month).
+I chose the cheapest option for my droplet (5\$/month).
 If you have trouble accessing Digital Ocean, take a look at [psiphone](https://www.psiphon3.com/en/index.html), or [Tunnel Bear](https://www.tunnelbear.com/) has a free 500MB monthly data.

 (BTW, [referal link](https://m.do.co/c/f9c641f35d87): Everyone uses this link gets $100 in credit over 60 days. )

-After you have created your droplet, you will receive an email, telling you your root password. ssh to your droplet (for example, in WSL).
+After you have created your droplet, you will receive an email, telling you your root password.
+Ssh to your droplet (for example, in WSL).

 ```bash
 ssh root@your_droplet_ip
 # input your password
 ```

-you will be prompted to input again your root password and to change you root password.
-It's not recommended to directly use your root user, but it's easier this way, so I did not create any other users.
-The following command were executed in root.
+and you will be prompted to input again your root password and to change your root password.
+It's not recommended to use your root user directly, but it's easier this way, so I did not create any other users.
+The following command was executed in root.

 ```bash
 # 1. install Shadowsocks